martifapa/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 logger.info(`Server running on port ${config.PORT}`)
 ```

-The contents of the <i>index.js</i> file used for starting the application gets simplified as follows:
+The contents of the <i>index.js</i> file used for starting the application get simplified as follows:

 ```js
 const app = require('./app') // the actual Express application